Dog microchip: not only a legally required practice but more importantly a gesture of love and respect for your best friend

 Owners are required to microchip registration with the Regional Dog Registry of the relevant ASL company by the 60th day of the dog’s life or within 30 days of the start of non-transitory possession of the dog.

-If the dog is already identified with a tattoo and the tattoo is still readable, it is not necessary to implant a new microchip; on the contrary, if the tattoo is no longer readable, a new registration with microchip insertion must be made.
+If the dog is already identified by a tattoo and the tattoo is still legible, it is not necessary to implant a new microchip; however, if the tattoo is no longer legible, a new registration must be completed by implanting the microchip.

 The human owner of the dog must be over 18 years of age, incensed, and a resident of the region in which registration is made.